2022 Orientation Dates: January 6-7, March 31-April 1, July 7-8, September 27-28

-Please take some time and explore the New Student Guidebook, it will provide you with a great deal of information that will help ease your transition to Life University.
+Please take time and explore the New Student Guidebook, it will provide you with a great deal of information that will help ease your transition to Life University.
 Our orientation program is designed to provide you with relevant information and to help you make connections.
 Your orientation to LIFE will revolve around four areas of focus:

 You will meet with individuals from many different offices on campus that will become important to you during your time at Life University.
 These include individuals from Financial Aid, the Library, the Student Success Center, Student Affairs, Athletics, Clubs, Campus Organizations and more.